Download Mozilla Firefox 3.7 Mockup Theme NOW

 Download Mozilla Firefox 3.7 Theme

 Its a ZIP file.
-Extract it using WinRAR or 7-Zip (both can be found in our "Downloads" section).
-You'll get a .ZAR file which contains the actual theme.
-Drag-n-drop this file to "Add-ons" window in Firefox and it'll install the theme.
+Extract it using WinRAR or 7-Zip.
+You’ll get a .ZAR file which contains the actual theme.
+Drag-n-drop this file to “Add-ons” window in Firefox and it’ll install the theme.

-STEP 2: You'll also need to install the "All Glass Firefox" add-on to get the Glass effect which can be found here.
+STEP 2: You’ll also need to install the “All Glass Firefox” add-on to get the Glass effect.

 STEP 3: If you also want to get the "Tools" button near "Searchbox" as shown in the screenshot, install "Personal Menu" add-on using following link: